Pepelux/sippts/readme.md

 $perl sipinvite.pl -h 192.168.0.1 -s 200 -d 555555555 -v
 	Trying to make a call to number 555555555 (without auth) with source number 200
 $perl sipinvite.pl -h 192.168.0.1 -d 555555555 -t 666666666
-	Trying to make a call to number 555555555 (without auth) and tranfer it to number 666666666
+	Trying to make a call to number 555555555 (without auth) and transfer it to number 666666666
 $perl sipinvite.pl -h 192.168.0.1 -d 555555555 -t 666666666 -s 123456789
-	Trying to make a call to number 555555555 (without auth) using callerid 123456789 and tranfer it to number 666666666
+	Trying to make a call to number 555555555 (without auth) using callerid 123456789 and transfer it to number 666666666
 ```
   * _**Sipsniff**_
 Simple sniffer for SIP protocol that allows us to filter by SIP method type